 Grand Canyon Education (LOPE) Long-Term Debt Repayments (2016 - 2021)

-Grand Canyon Education (LOPE) has disclosed Long-Term Debt Repayments for 12 consecutive years, with $82.9 million as the latest value for Q4 2021.
+Grand Canyon Education's Long-Term Debt Repayments history spans 12 years, with the latest figure at $82.9 million for Q4 2021.

-- Long-Term Debt Repayments was $82.9 million for Q4 2021 at Grand Canyon Education, up from $8.3 million in the prior quarter.
+- Long-Term Debt Repayments reached $82.9 million in Q4 2021 per LOPE's latest filing, up from $8.3 million in the prior quarter.

 - Average Long-Term Debt Repayments over 5 years is $12.3 million, with a median of $8.3 million recorded in 2020.